Christina Rossetti: Poetry, Ecology, Faith (Oxford University Press, 2018).

 Co-ed., with D. J. Moores, Susan Wolfson, Adam Potkay, James Pawelski and James Engell, On Human Flourishing: A Poetry Anthology (McFarland, 2015)

 Ed., Reading the Abrahamic Faiths: Rethinking Religion and Literature (Bloomsbury, 2015).

 Ed., 'Nineteenth Century Poetry and Forgiveness', Literature Compass, 11.2 (2014)

 Co-ed., The Oxford Handbook to the Reception History of the Bible (Oxford University Press, 2011).

 Co-ed., The Blackwell Companion to the Bible in English Literature (Blackwell, 2009).

 Co-ed., 'Languages of Emotion', with Isobel Armstrong, Textual Practice, 22.1 (2008).

 Co-ed., 'Tractarian Poetry and Poetics', Victorian Poetry, 44:1 (2006).

-'Praying kin: Christina Rossetti and the Unity of Things', in Jo Carruthers, Nour Dakkak, Rebecca Spence, ed., Anticipatory Materialisms in Literature and Philosophy, 1790-1930 (Palgrave, forthcoming).
+'Praying kin: Christina Rossetti and the Unity of Things', in Jo Carruthers, Nour Dakkak, Rebecca Spence, ed., Anticipatory Materialisms in Literature and Philosophy, 1790-1930 (Palgrave, 2020).

-'Considering the Lilies: Christina Rossetti's ecological Jesus', in Elizabeth Ludlow, ed., The Figure of Christ in the Nineteenth Century (Palgrave, forthcoming).
+'Considering the Lilies: Christina Rossetti's ecological Jesus', in Elizabeth Ludlow, ed., The Figure of Christ in the Nineteenth Century (Palgrave, 2020).

 ‘"Whales and all that move in the waters": Christina Rossetti’s ecology of grace’, in Wendy Parkins, ed., Victorian Sustainability in Literature and Culture (Routledge, 2018), 69-84.